ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 2. The Administrator transfers authentication and authorization information to the Group Manager by posting the obtained Access Token, according to the used profile of ACE, such as {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}.
 After that, the Administrator must have secure communication established with the Group Manager, before performing any admin operation on that Group Manager.
 Possible ways to provide secure communication are DTLS {{RFC6347}}{{I-D.ietf-tls-dtls13}} and OSCORE {{RFC8613}}.
 The Administrator and the Group Manager maintain the secure association, to support possible future communications.

 3. Consistently with what allowed by the authorization information in the Access Token, the Administrator performs admin operations at the Group Manager, as described in the following sections.
 These include the retrieval of the existing OSCORE groups, the creation of new OSCORE groups, the update and retrieval of OSCORE group configurations, and the removal of OSCORE groups.
 Messages exchanged among the Administrator and the Group Manager are specified in {{interactions}}.

-### Format of Scope ## {#scope-format}

-This section defines the exact format and encoding of scope to use, in order to express authorization information for the Administrator (see {{getting-access}}).

-TODO

-\[

-DESIGN CONSIDERATIONS

-* Define a new AIF specific data model, as loosely aligned with the data model AIF-OSCORE-GROUPCOMM defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}}.

-   - The overall scope is an array of scope entries, each as a pair (Toid, Tperm).

-   - Toid is a text string, i.e., a wildcard pattern against which group names can be matched.

-   - Tperm is a set of specific permissions encoded as a bitmap, applied to groups whose name matches with the wildcard pattern.

-* A valid Access Token should always allow to at least retrieve the list of existing group configurations.

-* An Administrator authorized to create a group, should later be able to perform any possible operation on it.

-* An Administrator can be authorized to perform selected operations on a group earlier created by a different Administrator, still barring the group name matching with the wildcard pattern.

-\]

 ## Managing OSCORE Groups ## {#managing-groups}